NaishengZhang/book-recommendation-system/README.md

 ## Basic recommender system [80% of grade]

 Your recommendation model should use Spark's alternating least squares (ALS) method to learn latent factor representations for users and items.
-Be sure to thoroughly read through the documentation on the [mllib recommendation module](https://spark.apache.org/docs/latest/api/python/pyspark.mllib.html#module-pyspark.mllib.recommendation) before getting started.
+Be sure to thoroughly read through the documentation on the [pyspark.ml.recommendation module](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html#module-pyspark.ml.recommendation) before getting started.

 This model has some hyper-parameters that you should tune to optimize performance on the validation set, notably: